The Chess Journal

 Sequence

 e4 is the gambit in the main line.
-White accepts the gambit and Black quickly dominates the game with the Queen and in just a couple more moves, Black can win the game.
+White accepts the gambit and Black quickly dominates the game with the Queen and in just a couple more moves, black can win the game.

-Trying to play this as Black is dangerous in general, there are many ways White can play that will put you in serious danger.
+Trying to play this as black is dangerous in general, there are many ways White can play that will put you in serious danger.
 This is why you won’t see this gambit played in Grandmaster games.

 For more information, see the full guide on the Blackburne Schilling Gambit.